 The other thing that can affect how much peppermint affects your milk supply is whether it is eaten around the same time as another food that can decrease milk supply.

 Sage is an herb.
 Around the holidays it is often found in stuffing and soups.
 It is used either dried or fresh.
+It is another holiday food that can decrease milk supply.

 This is another common herb that has been used to decrease milk supply.
 It is added to many recipes.